-The Company's total revenues derived from sales outside North America were 23%, 30% and 25% for the six months of fiscal years 2009, 2008 and 2007, respectively.
+The Company's total revenues derived from sales outside North America were 21%, 23% and 30% for the six months of fiscal years 2010, 2009 and 2008, respectively.
 Its ability to achieve revenue growth in the future will depend in large part on its success in increasing revenues from international sales.
+Its ability to achieve revenue growth in the future will depend in large part on its success in increasing revenues from international sales.
 The Company intends to continue to invest significant resources to expand its sales and support operations outside North America and to potentially enter additional international markets.
 In order to expand international sales, the Company must establish additional foreign operations, expand its international channel management and support organizations, hire additional personnel, recruit additional international resellers and increase the productivity of existing international resellers.
-The Company intends to continue to shift its focus from direct sales to indirect sales in certain of its international markets in 2009.
+The Company intends to continue to shift its focus from direct sales to indirect sales in certain of its international markets in 2010.
 If it is not successful in expanding international operations in a timely and cost-effective manner, the Company's business, operating results and financial condition could be materially harmed.

-Table of Contents IF THE COMPANY DOES NOT SUCCESSFULLY EXPAND ITS DISTRIBUTION CHANNELS AND DEVELOP AND MAINTAIN RELATIONSHIPS WITH OEMs, ITS BUSINESS WOULD BE SERIOUSLY HARMED.
+IF THE COMPANY DOES NOT SUCCESSFULLY EXPAND ITS DISTRIBUTION CHANNELS AND DEVELOP AND MAINTAIN RELATIONSHIPS WITH OEMs, ITS BUSINESS WOULD BE SERIOUSLY HARMED.

 To date, the Company has sold its products principally through its direct sales force, as well as through indirect sales channels, such as its OEMs, resellers and systems integrators.
-The Company's revenues from license fees resulting from sales through indirect channel partners were approximately 31%, 33%, and 25% of total revenues from license fees for the six months of fiscal years 2009, 2008 and 2007, respectively.
+The Company's revenues from license fees resulting from sales through indirect channel partners were approximately 45%, 31%, and 33% of total revenues from license fees for the six months of fiscal years 2010, 2009 and 2008, respectively.
 The Company's ability to achieve significant revenue growth in the future will depend in large part on the success of its sales force in further establishing and maintaining relationships with indirect channel partners.
 In particular, a significant element of the Company's strategy is to embed its technology in products offered by OEMs for resale or as a hosted application to such OEMs' customers and end-users.
-The Company also intends to establish and expand its relationships with resellers and systems integrators will increasingly recommend its products to their clients.
+Xenos' business in the United Kingdom relies on the sale and support of third party software as a component of its business.
+The Company also intends to establish and expand its relationships with resellers and systems integrators so that such resellers and systems integrators will increasingly recommend its products to their clients.
 The Company's future success will depend on the ability of its indirect channel partners to sell and support its products.
 If the sales and implementation cycles of its indirect channel partners are lengthy or variable or its OEMs experience difficulties embedding its technology into their products or it fails to train the sales and customer support personnel of such indirect channel partners in a timely or effective fashion, the Company's business, operating results and financial condition would be materially harmed.